Writing great content is often not enough.

 This tactic isn’t going to work on everyone and and many people won’t be willing to share your content.

-However, the few people who do respond and take action on sharing your content will make all of this effort worth it.
+However, the few people who do respond and take action in helping with some content promotion for you will make all of this effort worth it.

-In fact, for my Nutrition Secrets blog, this tactic has lead to social becoming one of the biggest drivers of traffic for me.
+In fact, for my Nutrition Secrets web site, this tactic has lead to social becoming one of the biggest drivers of traffic for me.

 If you have included some experts within your post, then it can also be a good idea to reach out to them.